pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Preventing Downgrade Attacks

-TODO: this section is a bit redundant with "Referral Downgrade Protection" above; harmonize them.

 During the rollout of the DELEG protocol, the operator of an authoritative server can upgrade the server software to be DELEG-aware before changing any DNS zones.
 Such deployment should work and provide DELEG-aware clients with correct DELEG-aware answers.
 However, the deployment will not be protected from downgrade attacks against the DELEG protocol.